 Each single hazard event and event type (flooding, hurricane, etc.) has a different severity of consequence.
 Creating a universal understanding of hazard risk for Puerto Rico required a robust accounting of consequences from historical losses as well as the ability to project future scenarios.
 To assess the risk, this report had to address possible climate sensitivities, current high priority hazards, and those likely to cause continued losses if not mitigated.
-Consequently, this assessment calculates, Severity of Consequences (see Severity of Consequence Calculation equation below) using equal parts Historical Consequence, Climate Sensitivity, a measure of probability versus consequence, and a measure of future impacts (or high priority hazards for Puerto Rico) derived from the Government of Puerto Rico's current Hazard Mitigation Plan.
-90
+Consequence Calculation equation below) using equal parts Historical Consequence, Climate Sensitivity, a measure of probability versus consequence, and a measure of future impacts (or high priority hazards for Puerto Rico) derived from the Government of Puerto Rico's current Hazard Mitigation Plan.90